-The Master of Computer Science (MCS) is a course work-only degree (Plan C).
+The Master of Computer Science (MCS) is a coursework-only degree.
 Most applicants are more focused on expanding their skills than on the research aspects of computer science.
-Many MCS students are currently working in industry in the US and have been out of school for some time.
+Many MCS students are currently working in industry in the United States and have been out of school for some time.
 Throughout your career as an MCS student you will receive support from your academic advisers, peer and research groups, departmental program administrator, and a number of individuals across campus who work to best facilitate your progress.

 Online courses for this program are offered through the College of Science and Engineering’s UNITE Distributed Learning office.
 Please note that synchronous events (exams, quizzes, presentations) may be required, depending on course/instructor.

 UNITE Student and Faculty Engagement office will coordinate and verify local proctors for exams/quizzes for students so that students do not travel to campus.
 UNITE staff will also work with students when synchronous presentations are required.

 Students may combine courses taken through UNITE with on-campus courses toward their degree, if desired.

 * Students enrolled in UNITE-offered sections of courses pay the resident tuition rate as long as they are not enrolled in on-campus sections in the same semester.
 There is a $100 per credit UNITE fee as well as other University and College fees.